-7.1.1 The Consultant shall be responsible for accuracy of the data collected, by him directly or procured from other agencies/authorities, the designs, drawings, estimates and all other details prepared by him as part of these services.
+- 7.1.1 The Consultant shall be responsible for accuracy of the data collected, by him directly or procured from other agencies/authorities, the designs, drawings, estimates and all other details prepared by him as part of these services.
 He shall indemnify the Authority against any inaccuracy in the work which might surface during implementation of the project.
-The Consultant will also be responsible for correcting, at his own cost and risk, the drawings including any re-survey / investigations and correcting layout etc. if required during the execution of the Services.

-- 7.1.2 The Consultant shall be fully responsible for the accuracy of design and drawings of the bridges and structures.
+The Consultant will also be responsible for correcting, at his own cost and risk, the drawings including any re-survey / investigations and correcting layout etc. if required during the execution of the Services. - 7.1.2 The Consultant shall be fully responsible for the accuracy of design and drawings of the bridges and structures.
 All the designs and drawings for bridges and structures including all their components shall be fully checked by a Senior Engineer after completion of the designs.
 All drawings for bridges and structures shall be duly signed by the (a) Designer, (b) Senior Checking Engineer, and (c) Senior Bridge / Structure Expert.
-The designs and drawings not signed by the three persons mentioned above shall not be accepted.
+The designs and drawingsnot signed by the three persons mentioned above shall not be accepted.
 The Consultant shall indemnify the Client against any inaccuracy / deficiency in the designs and drawings of the bridges and structures noticed during the construction and even thereafter and the Client shall bear no responsibility for the accuracy of the designs and drawings submitted by the Consultants. - 7.1.3 The survey control points established by the Consultant shall be protected by the Consultants till the completion of the Consultancy Services.

-7.2.
-Retention Money
+7.2 Retention Money

-An amount equivalent to 15% of the contract value shall be retained at the end of the contract for accuracy of design and quantities submitted and the same will be released after the completion of civil contract works or after 3 years from completion of consultancy services, whichever is earlier.
-Out of this 15%, 10% shall be in the form of performance security and 5% shall be the amount retained from Consultancy fee payable to the Consultant.
+An amount equivalent to 10% of the contract value shall be retained at the end of the contract for accuracy of design and quantities submitted and the same will be released after the completion of civil contract works or after 3 years from completion of consultancy services, whichever is earlier.
+The retention money will however be released by the Client on substitution by Bank Guarantee of the same amount valid upto the period as above.
+Out of this 15%, 10% shall be in the form of Bank Guarantee and 5% shall be the amount retained from Consultancy fee payable to the Consultant.

-7.3.
-Penalty
+7.3 Penalty

-7.3.1.
-Penalty for Error/Variation
+7.3.1 Penalty for Error/Variation